minhtrannhat/MyFTP/README.md

 - Run the server with `make server` in a terminal.
 - Run the client with `make client` in a terminal.
 - For the client, when asked to put in the ip address and port number of the server, you can put in `ftp_server 12000` or adjust to your chosen port number.
 The IP address is resolved by Docker so ftp_server can not be changed.
+- Go into the `client` docker container with `make docker-client`.
+The folder in which FTP is using to host client files is located at `/client_directory/`
+- Or go into the `server` docker container with `make docker-server`.
+The folder in which FTP is using to host server files is located at `/server_directory/`
 - Tear down everything with `make clean`.

 #### Fast setup